Coral Gables Drug Possession & Trafficking Attorney

 In addition, having a felony conviction on your criminal record can have many long-term consequences.
 You may lose out on educational or employment opportunities, you may face immigration consequences such as deportation, and more.
 Avoiding a conviction is key to minimizing the long-term consequences you may face.

-Contact a criminal defense lawyer in Coral Gables and Miami for help today
+Contact a Coral Gables drug crime attorney for help today